ATIX-AG/smart_proxy_acd/README.md

 At this point, you should be able to run an ansible playbook of a application instance configured by application centric deployment.
 You should be able to see the output of these jobs under 'Monitor > Jobs' in Foreman.

+## Contributing

+Fork and send a Pull Request.
+Thanks!

+## Copyright

+Copyright (c) 2021 ATIX AG

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.